marycpriyanka/tech-blog/README.md

 ## Description

 A blog site where developers can publish their blog posts and comment on other developer's posts as well.
-Developers who writes about tech can use this blog site to publish articles, blog posts and theirthougts and opinions about technical concepts, recent advancements and new technologies.
+Developers who write about tech can use this blog site to publish articles, blog posts and their thougts and opinions about technical concepts, recent advancements and new technologies.

 ## Table of Contents